acrucetta/mente/src/md/computer_architecture.md

 Much of the work of computer architects goes towards achieving better performance.
 This is done by caching algorithms, optimizing access to I/O devices, parallelism, prefetching amongst others.

 The two main camps in design are: Complex Instruction Set Computing (CISC) and Reduced Instruction Set Computing (RISC).
-RISC camp builds simpler processors and tighter instruction sets, arguing for better performance.
+RISC camp builds simpler processors and tighter instruction set:s, arguing for better performance.